ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>How to Make Your Colleagues Fall in Love with Your React Applications.</blockquote>

 <h3>3.
-18 Advanced React Techniques Every Senior Dev Needs to Know - <a href="https://medium.com/@matemarschalko/18-advanced-react-techniques-every-senior-dev-needs-to-know-13456ba2604c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Best React Libraries You Should Try in 2025 - <a href="https://medium.com/lets-code-future/top-10-best-react-libraries-you-should-try-in-2025-3bb0db2ecffa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mate Marschalko`**
+✍️ **posted by `Let’s Code Future`**

-<blockquote>As React applications grow more complex, the patterns that were “just fine” when you were starting out might start to feel limiting.
-Maybe…</blockquote>
+<blockquote>Hey there, fellow developers!
+I’m Sachin, and today I want to share some of my favorite React component libraries that can make your…</blockquote>

 <h3>4.
-How to Prevent Child Re-Rendering on Parent Component Re-rendering? - <a href="https://medium.com/@akshit.goel.980/how-to-prevent-child-re-rendering-on-every-parent-component-re-render-739c4a577b47" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 13 Next.js Open Source Projects with Most GitHub Stars⭐ - <a href="https://medium.com/lets-code-future/top-13-next-js-open-source-projects-with-most-github-stars-7a3398a5d5d5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshit Goel`**
+✍️ **posted by `Let’s Code Future`**

-<blockquote>As a React developer, I’m sure every developer has faced the issue of unnecessary child re-rendering at some point in their career.
-Before…</blockquote>
+<blockquote>Hey, developers! 👋Sachin here with an exciting list of top Next.js open-source projects that you should check out.
+Whether you’re building…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>